 In addition to Reiki I also use some other complementary techniques that I learned during my Shiatsu studies - especially Phonophoresis and Shin-tai.
 In Phonophoresis (also called "tune acupuncture") tuning forks are used to stimulate the meridians or individual acupuncture points.
-Shin-tai combines Shiatsu and other bodywork techniques focusing on spine and pelvis release.
-Shin-tai addresses body structures such as bones, cerebrospinal fluid and fascia that neither Shiatsu nor adress directly.
+Shin-tai combines Shiatsu and other bodywork techniques focusing on spine and pelvis release by addressing body structures such as bones, cerebrospinal fluid and fascia.
 Reiki is the name for universal subtle life energy.
 Most of Reiki techniques are based on applying hands without a special intention.
-In Shiatsu the source of energy are primarily the full meridians of the client (blocades where energy is wasted), Reiki comes through the therapist from outside.
-Therefore in Shiatsu it is used to treat the energeticaly empty parts.
+In Shiatsu the source of energy are primarily the full meridians of the client (blocades where energy is wasted), Reiki comes as a support in the ballancing proces or to treat the energeticaly empty parts.

 I started with classical massages in 2000 and I work with Reiki since 2001.
 I learned the basics of Shiatsu in spring 2004 and since then I keep studying and I gradually implemented Shiatsu into my massages.
 In March 2008 I finished the 3-year study at Darja Shiatsu School and since 2008 I started to teach Shiatsu together with Kateřina Kotková (see our seminars).
-A hobby at the early stage massages and Shiatsu in particular gradually became one of my professions and a welcome complement to office work.
-I have been giving massages on a client-therapist bases since 2002, now I offer Shiatsu at A-centrum.
+A hobby at the early stage, massages and Shiatsu in particular gradually became one of my professions and a welcome complement to office work.
+I have been giving massages to clients since 2002, now I offer Shiatsu in Strašnice.